 Upon amalgamation, the Company received \$509 of cash and assumed a liability of \$77 relating to interest payable on an income taxes liability of 102.
 The offset to the \$432 of net assets assumed had been recorded as a credit to income tax recovery in the statement of operations for the fiscal year ended September 30, 2005.

-In addition, as at September 30, 2005, Electrovaya Corp. carried back income tax losses of \$4,787, eliminating a \$1,148 income tax liability of 102.
-This transaction had no impact on the statement of operations as a full valuation allowance was recorded against the income tax loss.
+In addition, as at September 30, 2005, Electrovaya Corp carried back income tax losses of \$4,787, eliminating a \$1,148 income tax liability of 102.
+This transaction had no impact on the statement of operations as a full valuation allowance had been recorded against the income tax losses.

 In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya.
-A final collection notice was received in December, 2007 and pursuant to discussions between the Company's lawyers, the former shareholders of 102 and the Ministry of Finance, no collection action is expected prior to January 31, 2008 while the Company, the former shareholders of 102 and their lawyers are in discussions with the Ministry of Finance in respect of a possible waiver of this tax liability.
+A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on the Company's assets in January 2008 as security for the outstanding amount.
+However, pursuant to discussions between the Company's lawyers and the Ministry of Revenue, no collection action is expected while the Company, the former shareholders of 102 and their lawyers are in discussions with the Ministry of Finance in respect of a possible waiver of this tax liability.
 Pursuant to the terms of the share purchase agreement, the former shareholders of 102 have indemnified Electrovaya in respect of the full amount including legal and administrative expenses if any resulting tax liability.
 Therefore, the Company did not accrue the tax liability as an expense.

-- 3. During the quarter ended June 30, 2006, 102 was served with a Statement of Claim ("Claim") by the purchaser of the land and building at Hanna Avenue, seeking damages in the amount of \$986.
-During the quarter ended June 30, 2007, the lawsuit was dropped by the plantiff and a mutual release was signed, at no cost to Electrovaya. - 4.
-During the quarter ended September 30, 2007 the Company paid \$200 (2006 \$159) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the year ended September 30, 2007, the Company paid \$260 (2006 \$233) to the Chief Executive Officer, who is also a controlling shareholder of the Company. - 5.
-During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
-The Company is fully insured for the amount of the claim. - 6.
-Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
+- (c) During the quarter ended December 31, 2007, the Company paid \$52 (2007-\$45) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the quarter ended December 31, 2007, the Company paid \$59 (2007 \$71) to the Chief Executive Officer, who is also a controlling shareholder of the Company. - (d) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
+The Company is fully insured for the amount of the claim. - (e) Pursuant to a termination of employment agreement between the Company and the co-founder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly instalments totalling \$448 beginning September 2006.
 In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
 The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.